Trait arrow_array::array::Array

 Returns false if the array is guaranteed to not contain any logical nulls

-In general this will be equivalent to Array::null_count() != 0 but may differ in the presence of logical nullability, see Array::logical_nulls.
+This is also generally equivalent to Array::null_count() != 0 but may differ in the presence of logical nullability, see Array::logical_null_count and Array::null_count.

 Implementations will return true unless they can cheaply prove no logical nulls are present.
 For example a DictionaryArray with nullable values will still return true, even if the nulls present in DictionaryArray::values are not referenced by any key, and therefore would not appear in Array::logical_nulls.